frequency-chain/frequency/designdocs/provider_registration.md

 If consumers want to examine provider registration / unregistration events, they must fetch them from an archival node.
 This document does not outline an RPC for fetching registration / unregistration events.

+## Alternatives
+### Provider Fees
+This document assumes that registration fees will be a fixed amount.
+It may be prudent, in the future, to determine whether or not registrations are fixed or vary based on the amount of verifable information given on a registration attempt.
+The latter may allow us to place more trust into providers that do not have traditional business attributes.

 ## Glossary
 TBD.